Crypto Regulations in Malaysia—2025 Guide

 The main regulator for digital asset service providers in Malaysia is the Securities Commission Malaysia (SCM).
 Any company that wishes to operate in Malaysia and provide services with assets qualified as securities has to register with the SCM.

-The SCM regulates digital assets in Malaysia through the Capital Markets & Services (Prescription of Securities) (Digital Currency and Digital Token) Order 2019, which enables the SCM to set guidelines on offering and trading of digital assets.
+The SCM regulates digital assets in Malaysia through the Capital Markets & Services (Prescription of Securities) (Digital Currency and Digital Token) Order 2019 and the 2025 amendment of the document, which enables the SCM to set guidelines on offering and trading of digital assets.

 RMO-DAX companies have to follow the Guidelines on Recognized Markets.
 Meanwhile, DAC and IEO have to comply with the Guidelines on Digital Assets.